kadbhanem/Court-Case/privacy-policy.md

 Privacy Policy

 eCourt Name app as a Free app.
-This SERVICE is provided by Mayur Kadbhane at no cost and is intended for use as is.
+This SERVICE is provided by Umang Services at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.